-Michael was evaluated for a breathing pacemaker at the Methodist Hospital in Indianapolis.
+Michael was evaluated for an Avery Diaphragm Pacemaker at the Methodist Hospital in Indianapolis.
 After some preoperative testing to ensure his phrenic nerves were intact, he was implanted and began pacing in January 2006.

 He has undergone extensive physical therapy, and “can now walk, talk, eat, and drink all on my own with very little help.”
 He still uses his ventilator at night and occasionally when under the weather, “but it sure beats being hooked to that thing 24/7.”